Amplifying microwave pulses with a single qubit engine fueled by quantum measurements: Gain and extracted work as a function of signal amplitude and cycle duration

 We finish our analysis by discussing the efficiency of the engine.
-The thermodynamic task it performs during each cycle is to convert the amount of energy $E_\text{meas}$, provided by the measurement setup, into extracted power $W$ (\cref{fig:principle}a).
+The thermodynamic task it performs during each cycle is to convert the amount of energy $E_\text{meas}$, provided by the measurement setup, into extracted work $W$ (\cref{fig:principle}a).
 In analogy with the analysis of a conventional Maxwell demon engine converting the heat from a hot bath into work, an efficiency can be associated to this conversion process via $\eta = (W-W_{er})/E_\text{meas}$, where $W_{er}$ stands for the erasure work and is proportional to the final entropy of the memory of the measuring device.
 This quantity was analyzed in Ref.~\cite{Elouard_2017_PRL} and showed theoretically to reach unity in the limit $\theta\to 0$, where the power is also maximized.
-Further tracking the origin of the energy $E_\text{meas}$ in the measurement apparatus, and comparing it to the total cost to perform the measurement is beyond the scope of this experiment.
+In the present experiment, the energy $E_\text{meas}$ is provided by the microwave pulses forming the measurement sequence steps \Circled{3} and \Circled{4}.
+An estimate of $E_\mathrm{meas}$ would then consist in computing the energy of the pulses involved in the $\sigma_x$-measurement in steps \Circled{3} and \Circled{4}.
+In our implementation, the microwave power arriving at the sample are about \SI{0.1}{pW} for the $\pm \pi/2$ pulses and about \SI{4}{fW} for the readout pulse, meaning in total an energy of about $\sim$1600 energy quanta at the qubit frequency.
+Further tracking the thermodynamic nature of the energy $E_\text{meas}$ in the measurement apparatus, and comparing it to the total cost to perform the measurement is beyond the scope of this experiment.
 It relates to the question of building a consistent thermodynamic model of the measuring apparatus, to predict the energy transfers accompanying the measurement process and its fundamental costs, which is an active field of research \cite{Jacobs09,Deffner2016,Mancino2018,Guryanova20,bresque_two-qubit_2021,Piccione-PRL2024,Linpeng-PRL-23, linpeng2023,Mohammady23,Latune25}.